Air2air/northworks/public/content/w-publications.md

 (with W.E.
 Balson)
 _ACID RAIN: Economic Assessment_, New York: Plenum Press, 1985.

-Review of EPA's Risk Assessment Research Program, letter report to the EPA Administrator on behalf of the EPA Science Advisory Board, April 22, 1985.
+#### Review of EPA's Risk Assessment Research Program ####
+letter report to the EPA Administrator on behalf of the EPA Science Advisory Board, April 22, 1985.

 #### Risk Assessment: What It Is: How It Works